 211 West Front Street, Wheaton, IL 60187

-One of the hangups I have with high tea is that sometimes, the sweets outweigh the savory items.
+One of the hangups I have with afternoon tea is that sometimes, the sweets outweigh the savory items.
 I happen to prefer a tea heavier on savory dishes than sweets.
 If you are like me, you are in luck as Suzette’s Creperie in Wheaton offers two tea settings: a French style with savory crepes as the first course, and a traditional English tea with standard sweets and breads.
-With tea service Monday through Saturday at 2pm, and Sundays at 1pm, Suzette’s Creperie is the only place that I found with high tea in DuPage county every day of the week.
+With tea service Monday through Saturday at 2pm, and Sundays at 1pm, Suzette’s Creperie is the only place with afternoon tea in the Chicago suburbs, every day of the week.

 Have you had High Tea in DuPage County?

 When looking for high tea in DuPage county, you can’t go wrong with any of the choices mentioned.
 With the add-ons like champagne and cocktail service, rotating seasonal menus, and more affordable prices, these tea sittings surpass the offerings within Chicago proper.
 Have you had high tea or afternoon tea in the Chicago suburbs?
 Or, do you know of somewhere else that serves high tea that I haven’t mentioned?
 If so, I’d love to hear your recommendations in the comments below.